sharwinbobde/sharwinbobde.github.io/README.md

 # Portfolio

 ## Personal Statement
->  I have had the privilage to work on some of the interesting challenges that can be presented to an Engineer from a vast array of application domains.
-I have used my skills in **Machine Learning, Evolutionary Algorithms, Data Analysis, Signal Processing, High Performance Computing, Embedded Programming, and Effective Visualization** to find solutions for problems in extremely disparate domains; which include *Big Data, Crowdsensing, Medical Information Processing, Music Information Retrieval, Simulation-based Learning,* and many more.
-Naturally, in the process I have worked with some of the most brilliant and curious students, academics, and business personnel.
+>  I have had the privilege to work on some of the interesting challenges that can be presented to an Engineer from a vast array of application domains.
+I have used my skills in **Machine Learning, Evolutionary Algorithms, Data Analysis, Signal Processing, High-Performance Computing, Embedded Programming, and Effective Visualization** to find solutions for problems in extremely disparate domains; which include *Big Data, Crowdsensing, Medical Information Processing, Music Information Retrieval, Simulation-based Learning,* and many more.
+Naturally, in the process, I have worked with some of the most brilliant and curious students, academics, and business personnel.
 >
 >  <cite class="author">Sharwin Bobde</cite>
 >  <cite class="date">27 December, 2020</cite>